Auto Insurance Glossary

 Medical Payments Coverage

 This coverage pays you and your passengers for medical expenses after an accident, regardless of who caused it.
-This optional protection, typically available in amounts from $1,000 to $25,000, supplements health insurance by covering deductibles and copays without determining fault.
+This optional financial protection comes in amounts from $1,000 to $25,000 and supplements health insurance by covering deductibles and copays without determining fault.

 Misrepresentation

 Misrepresentation means providing false or misleading information when applying for insurance.
-This serious issue can void your coverage, whether you did it intentionally or by accident.
-It can lead to denied claims and canceled policies, so it's essential to accurately share your driving history and how you use your vehicle.
+This serious issue voids your coverage, whether intentional or accidental, and leads to denied claims and canceled policies.
+Accurately share your driving history and vehicle usage to avoid these consequences.

 Motorcycle Insurance

 Motorcycle insurance covers liability and physical damage for motorcycles and similar vehicles.
-This specialized policy addresses the unique risks of two-wheeled vehicles, with rates reflecting riders' higher injury potential and seasonal use patterns.
+This specialized policy addresses the risks of two-wheeled vehicles, and rates reflect riders' higher injury potential and seasonal use patterns.

 N